 FIND THE HEART OF YOUR CONTENT - STORY YOU WANT TO TELL

-Finally, if your budget allows it, you can always spend some money on paid promotion of your content.
-For example, you can run an ad on Google AdWords to target your most important content keywords.
+Finally, if your budget allows it, you can always spend money on paid promotion.

 MEASURING YOUR CONTENT MARKETING SUCCESS

-When we talk about content marketing success and how to measure it, you have to understand two things:
+When we talk about content marketing success and how to measure it, it's important to understand two things: